Continuing Professional Development (CPD)

 Most professional institutions operate a CPD scheme.
-The IfA’s scheme, like many others, is mandatory for corporate grade members (Practitioners, Associates and Members) and involves individuals undertaking at least 50 hours of CPD over a two year period.
+The IfA’s scheme, like many others, is mandatory for accredited (corporate grade) members (Practitioners, Associates and Members) and involves individuals undertaking at least 50 hours of CPD over a two year period.
 It is based on a Personal Development Plan (PDP) (Word doc file) and a CPD log (Word doc file).

 Personal Development Plan (PDP) and CPD log

 Your personal development plan(PDP) is where you record your aims and objectives and the means by which you plan to achieve them.
 Your CPD log is used to record the learning activities you undertake and can be used as evidence of your achievements.